-Most companies have a form for this purpose and you should request this form and fill it out.
-If you simply complain about an injury and give an oral report to your supervisor, you run the risk of the supervisor denying that you ever reported the injury.
+Most companies have a form to report an injury.
+You should notify your supervisor and/or human resources department to request a notice of accident form.
+If you simply complain about an injury, pain, or give an oral report to your supervisor, you run the risk of the supervisor failing to report the injury, forgetting, and/or denying that you ever reported the injury.
 A written report removes all doubt.
-Under North Carolina law, you are required to report the injury within 30 days of the accident but you should not wait that long.
-If you didn’t report the accident within 30 days all is not lost, because there are some exceptions.
+Under North Carolina law, employees are required to report injuries within 30 days of the accident; however, you should NOT wait that long.
+If you did not report the accident within 30 days all is not lost.
+There are some exceptions.

 Many workers are tough and believe that the pain will go away in a few days.
 Sometimes it does.
 If it does not, and you have waited several weeks before you went to a doctor, the insurance company will be suspicious that your injury occurred outside the workplace at a time later than you claim, or that the injury wasn’t serious enough for you to seek medical attention.
 So, if necessary, seek medical attention soon after your injury.